-While on hiking trails I need to be mentally present, being conscious with my environment.
-For example, scanning my mental notes for clues on the right direction to prevent getting lost.
-Or actively looking down the ground I’m stepping on to make sure I don’t lose footing.
+While on hiking trails, I need to be mentally present and got to be fully aware of my surrounding environment.
+For example, scanning my mental notes for clues on the right direction to prevent from getting lost.
+Or actively looking down the ground I’m stepping on to make sure I don’t lose footing in rugged and steep paths.
 Also by keeping the right pace and not going too slow to be able to arrive on time as expected.
+For a short period of time, I’m able to escape from the day-to-day and only have to think about reaching the peak or how am I able to make it with an almost empty water bottle.
 That being said, hiking is also a mindfulness exercise.

 “Adopt the pace of nature: her secret is patience.” – Ralph Waldo Emerson

 5. To enjoy a wider space.
 Sitting on a cubicle desk during my 8-hour shift on weekdays is a pain in the butt.
 During my one-hour lunch break at work, I took the opportunity to have a 15-min walk to another building or block just to get an open space and to relax.
 Going outdoors provides me more space to walk, breathe and think.